 It’s harder than ever to focus with everything happening right now.
 The feelings of uncertainty during this unprecedented time can and will distract you from your goals.
-Life in flux and crisis updates make it difficult to stay on task.
+Life in flux and daily breaking news makes it difficult to stay on task.
 And if you happen to have kids at home, make it a double.

 Yes, life now is stressful.
-But it’s also an opportune time to realign your actions with your priorities.
-You have time now to stop, take a step back to look at the where you can shift your outreach strategy to fit the new remote meeting paradigm.
+But it’s also an opportune time to realign your actions with your goals.
+It’s a good time to stop, take a step back to look at the where you can shift your outreach strategy to show up strong and stand out from the crowd.

 Here are 5 strategies you can use to focus your remote job search and stay on track to finding your next role: